Responsible and Sustainable Tourism

 Promotion of recycled materials

 We implemented a program to use only recycled office paper and toilet paper.
-We emphasise the need to reusing all plastic containers and we offer plastic reusable water bottles for guests; this enables us to minimize the consumption of plastic bottles.
+We emphasise the need to reusing all plastic containers and we offer glass reusable water bottles for guests; this enables us to minimize the consumption of plastic bottles.
 Several areas of recycling bins have been set up at the lodge.
 All remains and waste office paper is saved to later be sent to the recycling paper section of the lodge.
 We also collect waste paper from our office in Quito for the same purpose.

-Office intern program
+Office internship program

 Each year, Quito has openings for one or two students who can gain valuable experience by completing an internship in the business of tourism and conservation issues.
 They also take the position of assistants to our senior staff in the areas of logistics, project creation and accounting.

 All our employees are affiliated to the IESS (Social Security), they are paid competitive salaries and have all the legal right for work required by Law.
 They have flexible work hours.
 We offer employment to single mothers and comply with legislation prodding containing employment for pregnant women; we offer part time and seasonal work, a special manual job opportunity was created for handicapped people.